dsc-courses/dsc80-2023-fa/project5.md

 In Project 5, you will conduct an open-ended investigation into the dataset you chose for [Project 3](../project3) (Recipes and Ratings, League of Legends, or Power Outages). **Specifically, you will pose a prediction problem and train a model to solve it.** Use the [Example Prediction Problems](#example-prediction-problems) section for inspiration.

-**Project 5 is due on Thursday, June 15th at 11:59PM.
+**Project 5 is due on Wednesday, December 13th at 11:59PM.
 This is a hard deadline; you may NOT use slip days on this project.** This is because we need to start grading projects right when you turn them in, so that there is enough time for you to make regrade requests before we submit grades to campus.
 Note that we will not be able to hold many office hours during Finals Week, so make sure to start early.

 Like Project 3, there is no checkpoint.
 Also, like in Project 3, you'll need to submit both a notebook and a website. **Your Project 5 website must be separate from your Project 3 website**; after the quarter is over, we suggest that you combine both into a single website that describes your complete exploration into your chosen dataset, from EDA to prediction.